ljharb/prop-types-tools/README.md

    - `foo: sequenceOf({validator: string, min: 0, max: 5})`
  - `shape`: takes a shape, and allows it to be enforced on any non-null/undefined value.
    - `foo: shape({ length: oneOf([2]) })`
+ - `stringStartsWith`: takes a non-empty string, and returns a validator that ensures the prop value is a string that starts with it.
+   - `foo: stringStartsWith('prefix-')`
  - `uniqueArray`: this prop must be an array, and all values must be unique (determined by `Object.is`).
 Like `PropTypes.array`, but with uniqueness.
    - `foo: uniqueArray()`
  - `uniqueArrayOf`: `uniqueArray`, with a type validator applied.
 Like `PropTypes.arrayOf`, but with uniqueness.
 Can also take an optional mapper function that allows for a non-standard unique calculation (otherwise, `Object.is` is used by default).
 The function is applied to each element in the array, and the resulting values are compared using the standard unique calculation.